-When ${\cal H}=L^2({\cal I})$, smooth estimators, ${\wbGa_{i,h}}$, of the covariance operators were studied in Boente and Fraiman (2000).
-The smoothed operator is the operator induced by the smooth covariance function where $X_{i,j,h}(t)=\int_{\cal I} K_h(t-x)X_{i,j}$ are the smoothed trajectories, $K_h(\cdot)=h^{-1}K(\cdot/h)$ is a nonnegative kernel function, and $h$ a smoothing parameter.
-Boente and Fraiman (2000) have shown that, under mild conditions, the smooth estimators have the same asymptotic distribution that the empirical version.
+When ${\itH}=L^2({\itI})$, smooth estimators, ${\wbGa_{i,h}}$, of the covariance operators were studied in Boente and Fraiman (2000).
+The smoothed operator is the operator induced by the smooth covariance function where $X_{i,j,h}(t)=\int_{\itI} K_h(t-x)X_{i,j}(t) dt $ are the smoothed trajectories, $K_h(\cdot)=h^{-1}K(\cdot/h)$ is a nonnegative kernel function, and $h$ a smoothing parameter.
+Boente and Fraiman (2000) have shown that the smooth estimators have the same asymptotic distribution as the empirical version, under mild conditions.